Please Note, this is our Full List of Beers, NOT what we are currently pouring.

 We are proud to be a preserved farm, and we are proud to serve our Preservation Wheat.

 This is what we are calling our Single-Hop series.
-We will be rotating through different Hops with each batch. – Right now it’s Idaho 7. (that’s a hop) The taste is way better than the name might suggest.
+We will be rotating through different Hops with each batch. – Right now the hop we’re using is Sabro.

 Thrill Hill Habañero Ale